Mariah Brown Of ‘Sister Wives’ Makes Huge Announcement That She Is Gay

 Kody Brown said that he could tell that it was an important meeting.
 He even teased Mariah Brown that if she is engaged, he hopes that it was to someone that he knows and likes.
 She explained that wasn’t what was going on at all.
 Next, Kody Brown asked if she got accepted into medical school.
 She explained to her dad that she hasn’t even applied yet, so that wasn’t the case.

 Finally, Mariah Brown announced “I’m gay” with a huge smile on her face.
 One mom then said, “Are you serious?”
 Meri Brown looked really shocked to hear the news.
-The showed on a preview that Kody explains that he isn’t happy that Mariah Brown is gay, but instead he is happy that she knows herself.
+They showed on a preview that Kody explains that he isn’t happy that Mariah Brown is gay, but instead he is happy that she knows herself.
 Robyn Brown seems totally okay with all of it.
 Meri Brown is shocked because she thought she knew her daughter and she wasn’t expecting to hear that at all.
 Mariah is the only daughter that Meri has with Kody.

 Mariah Brown does have a Twitter account, and she lets you in on a lot about her on this page.
 Her profile says, “ask me about my radical feminist agenda.”
 She also shared that she spent New Years with her brother Logan and his girlfriend Michelle in Dublin.
 It sounds like they had a great time together.
 Mariah says that 2016 was a hard year for her, but was also probably the best year of her life.
 You have to wonder if the fact that she finally admitted that she is gay to her family is part of the reason it was such a good year for her.
 Mariah has also made it very clear that she is excited to become an aunt since her sister Maddie Brown is pregnant.
-Mariah hasn’t been shy on her Twitter about the fact that she does drink and enjoy it, which also shows she isn’t following all of the religious things she was taught growing up.
+Mariah hasn’t been shy on her Twitter about the fact that she does drink and enjoys it, which also shows she isn’t following all of the religious things she was taught growing up.

 'Sister Wives' Season 7 Spoilers: Brown Family Goes to Therapy, Meri and Mariah Not in Good Terms https://t.co/VlIm1bcziR